The First Mass Protest on Threads: Multimodal Mobilization and AI-Generated Visuals in Taiwan's Bluebird Movement: Methods

 \subsection{Data Collection}

-We collected Threads posts related to the Bluebird Movement using the Meta Content Library (MCL), then scraping visuals using \texttt{requests} in Python.
+We collected Threads posts related to the Bluebird Movement using the Meta Content Library (MCL) by saving the browsing sessions.
 We utilized only one keyword—Bluebird (qīngniǎo), and filtered for posts only containing traditional Chinese.
 This yielded a dataset of 62,321 unique posts from Threads between 05/01/2024 to 06/01/2025, capturing 13 months of the movement.
 Figure~\ref{fig:timeline} shows the time-series of the posts during this period.
 This data included the username, date, post text, and crucially, exposure and engagement metrics such as likes, comments, reposts, and views.

 As a quick note on views, according to MCL’s documentation, views are the number of times the post appeared on screen, not counting the owner's own views.
 A post has no view count if there were fewer than 100 views.
 Additionally, research from Meta utilizing similar metrics define a view if a post is surfaced for greater than a certain visual proportion and number of seconds, which is meant to prevent overcounting from scrolling.
 As a test of quality, a random sample of 100 posts yielded 97\% directly related to Taiwan or social mobilization; the other 3\% were explicitly about mobilization outside of Taiwan, such as in Spain and France.
 Coupled with the fact that such a large amount of global traffic emerges from Taiwan and the unique geopolitical distribution of traditional Chinese (used only by Taiwan and Hong Kong, the latter for which no longer has Meta access), the quality of data is extremely high.
 However, it is unknown if there are foreign actors creating fake accounts; we discuss this as an avenue for additional investigation.
 Using the MCL urls, we then downloaded images associated with the posts, which yielded 21,572 unique photos.
 Not all posts have images, and some posts have multiple images.